fundraiser

 *Purpose: To generate $420K in savings to increase the Jubilee Theatre to a 420-seat facility.

-At Jubilee Theatre, we are committed to fostering an environment that embodies diversity, equity, and inclusion.
+At Jubilee Theatre, we are committed to fostering an environment that embodies diversity.
 We believe in the power of the arts to bring people together, and we strive to reflect the rich diversity of our community in everything we do.

 Our commitment to equity means: